valentynkt/BackendGarden/content/notes/SSH File Transfer Protocol.md

 ## Overview

-SFTP, part of the SSH protocol suite, provides a secure method for transferring files over a reliable data stream.
-Unlike FTP, SFTP encrypts both commands and data, preventing passwords and sensitive information from being transmitted openly over the network.
+SFTP, part of the [[SSH]] protocol suite, provides a secure method for transferring files over a reliable data stream.
+Unlike [[FTP]], SFTP encrypts both commands and data, preventing passwords and sensitive information from being transmitted openly over the network.

 ## Key Features of SFTP